Skip to main content

 In April 2019, the NAIC's Pet Insurance (C) Working Group reviewed the NAIC White Paper, A Regulator's Guide to Pet Insurance, to consider whether a model law or guideline was needed to create appropriate regulatory standards for the pet insurance industry.
 A request for Model Law development related to pet insurance was adopted during the NAIC 2019 Spring National Meeting to address issues such as definitions, disclosures, violations, producer licensing, preexisting conditions, reimbursement benefits, and regulations for pet insurance.
 At the NAIC's Summer 2022 National Meeting in Portland, Oregon, members voted to adopt the Pet Insurance Model Act.
 Key elements of the model law address pet wellness programs, preexisting conditions, consumer protections, and training for insurance producers.
 State adoption information for the model can be found here.

-The Pet Insurance (C) Working Group disbanded in 2023.
+The Pet Insurance (C) Working Group disbanded in 2023 after completing its work.

 Meetings